-- Reducing or eliminating the minimum capital requirement
+- Reducing or eliminating the paid-in minimum capital requirement

 - Creating or improving one-stop shops and simplifying registration processes

 - Using electronic services (information and communication technology)

 In the area of company incorporation, many good practices have emerged over time.
 Some—offering one-stop shops, for example—are common in those economies where it is easiest to start a business.
 Most good practice economies only charge a fixed registration fee, regardless of company size, that is limited to the administrative cost of providing registration services.
 Those making it easiest to start a business also use standard registration forms and have a nominal paid-in minimum capital requirement (if required at all).
 Other good practices include assigning unique company identification numbers and adopting technology to facilitate the delivery of a range of business start-up services.
 Using online services for standard registration and company documents goes a long way in facilitating swift and legally-sound incorporation.